Towards Making a Trojan-horse Attack on Text-to-Image Retrieval: Proposed Method

 where $\lambda$ is a positive hyper-parameter that strikes a balance between the attack effectiveness and the QR-code usability.
 Per iteration, given $\bigtriangledown_i$ as the back-propagated gradient \wrt Eq. \ref{eq:true-loss}, the adversarial patch is updated as

 with $\eta$ as the learning rate.
 Note the max-min operation is used to ensure the validity of the pixel values.

-Concerning the word embedding $e(w)$, a straightforward choice is to derive $e(w)$ directly from the network $\mathcal{N}$.
+Concerning the word embedding $e(w)$, a straightforward choice is to compute $e(w)$ by feeding $w$ into the textual encoder of the network $\mathcal{N}$.
 However, the meaning of a word is context-dependent, subject to the sentence that uses the word.
-In order to obtain a contextualized embedding of a given word, we gather $m$ sentences having $w$, denoted as $S_w$, from a training corpus, and subsequently perform meaning pooling over the sentence embeddings, \ie
+In order to obtain a contextualized embedding of a given word, we gather $m$ sentences having $w$, denoted as $S_w$, from a training corpus, and subsequently perform mean pooling over the sentence embeddings, \ie

-As $e(w)$ is fixed, maximizing the cosine similarity between $e(x_h)$ and $e(w)$ means performing an iterative images-to-word move in the cross-modal feature space, as illustrated in Fig. \ref{fig:training}.
+As $e(w)$ is fixed, maximizing the cosine similarity between $e(x_h)$ and $e(w)$ means performing an iterative images-to-word move in the cross-modal feature space, see \cref{fig:framework}.
 The entire procedure is summarized as Algorithm \ref{alg:tth-patch}.

 \IncMargin{0em}